Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing

 with $\ub_T$ being defined via~\eqref{ass:T1}. \end{itemize} In order to close the system~\eqref{eq:govern}, we need to find a closed-form expression for $\mathbb{D}$.
 To this end, building on a moment closure method that is commonly used for transport models of cell migration -- see, for instance, the review~\citep{Hillen2013} -- we make the ansatz

-which follows from assuming that the normalised distribution of the cell population $p$ is fully determined by the environmental conditions.
+which follows from assuming that the normalised distribution of the cell population in the phase space, $p$ is fully determined by the environmental conditions.
 Substituting this ansatz into~\eqref{def:rhoD} gives the following closed-form expression for the variance-covariance matrix

 which makes it possible to close system~\eqref{eq:govern}.